sakirm-icpl/WDAC-Enterprise-Security/architecture/AD_NonAD_Architecture.md

 - **Security Updates**: Continuous improvement
 - **Compliance Audits**: Regular verification

-This architectural guidance provides a comprehensive framework for implementing WDAC in various environments, ensuring security, scalability, and manageability across different organizational structures.
+This architectural guidance provides a comprehensive framework for implementing WDAC in various environments, ensuring security, scalability, and manageability across different organizational structures with enhancements from the WDAC Policy Toolkit.